MiguelSanLeon/holidays-survey/README.md

 ![Survey results](assets/readme-files/survey-results.png)

 - In case the user choose options 2 or 3 the programs shows the update survey screen.
-It also alows the user to apply the first filter selection.
+It also allows the user to apply the first filter selection.

 ![Update survey screen](assets/readme-files/update-survey-screen.png)

 ### View Results

 - This section gives the user the option to filter the results by age group or gender.
-The user can also come back to main menu from this screen.
+The user can also come back to the main menu from this screen.

 ![First filter selection](assets/readme-files/first-filter-selection.png)